MechatronicBeing/MechatronicBeing.github.io/licensing/public_domain.md

 * [WTFPL (Do What the Fuck You Want To Public License)](https://en.wikipedia.org/wiki/WTFPL#Version_2) - Informal license that implies total freedom of use.
 Also cannot be considered Public Domain compatible as it includes copyright ownership.

-This https://gist.github.com/ww9/4c4481fb7b55186960a34266078c88b1 and all public gists in https://gist.github.com/ww9 are Public Domain.
-Do whatever you want with it including, no need to credit me.
+* This document (from https://gist.github.com/ww9/4c4481fb7b55186960a34266078c88b1) is Public Domain.
+Do whatever you want with it including, no need to credit the author. *